 Don't Miss: 10 Boring Jobs That Pay $100,000 or More

 A biomedical engineering career offers both professional and personal benefits.
-In fact, Time listed biomedical engineer as one of the highest-paying, low-stress careers in 2015.
+In fact, Time listed biomedical engineer as one of the highest-paying, lowest-stress careers in 2015.

 To enter this profession, you'll need a bachelor's degree in biomedical engineering.
 However, if you already have an engineering degree, you can get into this field by taking biomedical engineering classes or earning a graduate degree in the subject.